A learning organization is a place where people are continually discovering how they create their reality. And how they can change it. - Peter Senge

 Formulation of Objectives

-- Although a lot of learning is developmental and cannot be easily defined, work with each learner to set as complete a learning goal or objective as possible what is the task to be learned, how will it be learned, how will they know it has been learned.
+- Although a lot of learning is developmental and cannot be easily defined, work with the learnera to create as complete a learning goal or objective as possible.
+Define what is the task to be learned, how will it be learned, and how they will know when the task has been mastered

 - Assign realistic time values for each objective or learning point.
 If the total time is greater than the time you have, adjust accordingly, such as self-study for the less critical learning points.